God of War (2018 video game): Release

 Prior to launch, Barlog confirmed that God of War would not have microtransactions, a feature that had become prominent with other games and criticized.
-He also confirmed that the game would not have post-release DLC, like an expansion pack.
+He also confirmed that it would not have post-release DLC, like an expansion pack.
 He said he had pitched an idea for DLC, "but it was too ambitious".
 His idea was similar in scope to that of The Last of Us: Left Behind (2014) and Uncharted: The Lost Legacy (2017), large standalone expansions for The Last of Us (2013) and Uncharted 4: A Thief's End (2016), respectively.
 He said it would have been too big to be DLC, warranting its own standalone release.

-Post-launch, Santa Monica supported the game with patch updates to address software bugs.
+Post-launch, Santa Monica supported God of War with patch updates to address software bugs.
 As well, the developers added new features along with these free updates.
 A Photo Mode was released as part of update patch 1.20 on May 9, 2018.
 It allows players to take customized in-game screenshots.
 Players can adjust the field of view, depth of view, filters, borders, the visibility of characters, and the ability to change the facial expressions of Kratos and Atreus.
 A New Game Plus mode was released as part of update patch 1.30 on August 20, 2018.
 To access the mode, players must have completed the game at any difficulty level.
 The mode itself can be played at any difficulty, but enemies are at a higher level with new maneuvers.
 All obtained items carry over to New Game Plus, and there are new resources to further upgrade gear, which also have new rarity levels.
 The option to skip cutscenes was also added.
 In November 2020, the PlayStation 5 (PS5) launched and is backwards compatible with PlayStation 4 games; these games see a performance boost when playing on the PS5.
-To further enhance the playing experience of God of War on the PS5, Santa Monica released an enhancement update on February 2, 2021, allowing the game to be played at 60 fps with checkerboard-rendered 4K resolution.
+To further enhance the playing experience of God of War on the PS5, Santa Monica released an update on February 2, 2021, allowing it to be played at 60 fps with checkerboard-rendered 4K resolution.

 As part of Sony's larger efforts to port their first-party exclusive games to Windows, Santa Monica Studio announced in October 2021 that God of War would be released for Windows on January 14, 2022.
 The port, handled by Jetpack Interactive with supervision by Santa Monica, includes additional graphic options support for Windows, including Nvidia's Deep Learning Super Sampling (DLSS) technology and ultra-widescreen support.
 This in turn marks the first main entry in the series to release on a non-PlayStation platform.
 According to Santa Monica's Matt DeWald, they had considered what options they could use to port their games to Windows, particularly as they used a non-standard game engine, and worked closely with Jetpack to determine the scope and technical issues associated with the port.